 Sometimes you will be working on your own especially when it comes to things like studying workplace safety regulations and writing reports.
 You will be working with others too of course, perhaps when hosting safety meetings, giving talks or working together with the staff on health and safety solutions.

-What courses do you need to take in order to become a health and safety officer?
+What health and safety officer training do you need to take in order to become a health and safety officer?
 In order to enter this career, you could either study for health and safety qualifications while you are still working, or you could take a full time course before you start looking for work.
 Many health and safety advisors will enter the profession with a degree level qualification.
 It can also really help to have previous experience of construction, engineering, manufacturing or scientific work before you decide to take on this role.

 One of the courses that you might want to consider adding to your resume is the NEBOSH General Certificate in Occupational Health and Safety course, this is an advanced health and safety course that follows on from the four day IOSH Managing Safely qualification.